Concordium/concordium.github.io/source/shared/net/desktop-wallet/create-account-desktop.rst

 #.
 Verify that the signature threshold on the Ledger corresponds to the threshold in the Desktop Wallet.

 #.
-Press the right button to verify that the that the anonymity revoker threshold on the Ledger corresponds to the threshold in the Desktop Wallet, and then press both buttons.
+Press the right button to verify that the anonymity revoker threshold on the Ledger corresponds to the threshold in the Desktop Wallet, and then press both buttons.

 #.
 The Ledger says **Sign details**.
 Press both buttons to sign the transaction.
 In the Desktop Wallet you can now see the that the account has been submitted to the blockchain.